 Sugar, spice, and everything nice—could this be the recipe for a five-star social feed?
-We reviewed the best food brands on Pinterest to find out what’s on the menu for industry leaders leveraging the channel.
+We reviewed the top food brands on Pinterest to find out what’s on the menu for industry leaders leveraging the channel.
 Order up.

 Cooking catastrophes: we’ve all had one.
 Was the recipe listed in grams but you only had cups?
 Did you leave a roast in the oven just a little too long?
 Been there, done that.
 Savvy home cooks in a bind will usually stop and ask themselves “WWTBCD?”
 (What Would the Barefoot Contessa Do)—or they’ll take to the web for inspiration, tips and tricks, and answers to their burning questions.

 With its steady stream of recipes, kitchen hacks, and mouth-watering imagery, Pinterest is the pinnacle of online food content—and brands are taking notice.
 Not just for home brands and the best beauty brands, Pinterest audiences are looking for inspiration everywhere.
 The ability to offer your community a solution to their culinary needs is unprecedented on the visual, search-based channel.
 But how do you make sure your content stands out in such a vast digital sea?